guillaumewuip/freeboxApi_node/README.md

 freebox.register();
 ------------------------------
 Before doing anything, you need to declare the app to the Freebox.
-A message will be prompt on the lcd screnn asking the user to accept or deny.
+A message will be prompt on the lcd screen asking the user to accept or deny.

 ```
 freebox.register();